Cell Immunotherapy

 1. Dendritic cell vaccines (using patient’s immune system)

-Since 1997 scientists and specialists have used dendritic cell vaccines as a therapy for a range of conditions.
+Since 1997 scientists and specialists have used dendritic cell vaccines as a therapy for a range of cancers.
 The process involves extracting the patient’s own monocyte cells which are then matured into dendritic cells in the laboratory.
 These dendritic cells are then ‘primed’ against cancer cells and returned to the patient where they reside in the lymphatic system.
-They are able to instruct the immune system to recognize and remove cancer cells.
-This is a simple, effective, and safe procedure for the patient as reported in thousands of clinical papers and it is applicable to all solid tumors.
-The action of this therapy against the disease lasts for a long time, helps patients with autoimmune, degenerative, and oncological diseases.
+They can instruct the immune system to recognize and remove cancer cells.

 2. Cytokine Induced Killer therapy or T-cell primed immunotherapy (using patient’s immune system)

 This form of therapy is applied in cases where the patient’s immune system is weaker.
-In this case, the T cells are extracted, multiplied in the laboratory and then ‘primed’ with the patient’s cancer type.
-When they are given back to the patient they are expected to find and kill the cancer cells.
-Again, this can be very effective, and is safe for the patient.
+In this case, the immune cells are extracted, multiplied in the laboratory and then ‘primed’ with the patient’s cancer type.
+When they are given back to the patient they may find and kill the cancer cells.

 3. Umbilical Cord Blood derived natural killer cells - UCB (Using a replacement immune system)

 When the patient’s immune system is weak or we want a very immediate effect then we can provide a patient with a ‘replacement’ immune system.
-This treatment can be given with any other treatment regime as it acts in parallel.
+This treatment can be given with any other treatment regime as it acts in parallel and uses NK cells derived from sterile donated umbilical cord blood

 What is UCB?